StackHorizon-ProxoCoris/frontend-mobileapp/README.md

 # SIAGA — Sistem Informasi dan Aksi untuk Gerakan Aman

 **SIAGA** is a civic technology mobile application that bridges the gap between citizens and local government to enable transparent, data-driven environmental and social issue reporting.
-Built for the Smart, Inclusive, and Sustainable Cities sub-theme of BCC 2026.
+Built for ProxoCoris 2026.

-> **Competition Theme**: Bridging Gaps: Code for Earth, Intelligence for Justice, and Sustainability for Shaping Tomorrow
->
+> **Competition**: ProxoCoris 2026
-> **Sub-theme**: Smart, Inclusive, and Sustainable Cities

 ---